klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--db DB``
     Define the name of the DB file.
 This option value is stored in the configuration file.
+``--dbrepo REPOSITORY``
+    Define a REPOSITORY for the db file.
+REPOSITORY must consist of 'REPOTYPE URL', REPOTYPE may be 'darcs', 'hg' or 'git'.
+Option --db must specify a file path whose directory part will contain the repository for the db file.
+    Before reading the db file a 'pull' command will be executed.
+When the file is changed, a 'commit' and a 'push' command will be executed.
+If the repository doesn't exist the program tries to check out a working copy from the given URL.",
 ``--builddb BUILDDB``
     Specify the :term:`BUILDDB` file.
 This option value is stored in the configuration file.